Decontamination of Mutual Contamination Models: Related Work

 \subsection{Multiclass Classification with Label Noise}

 There has not been much work on classification with multiclass label noise.
 By contrast, label noise in the binary setting has received a fair amount of attention.
 For a review of work prior to 2013, see \citet{scott2013}.
-More recently, \citet{natarajan2013} considered the binary label noise case where the label noise rates are known (in our case, the label noise rates are unknown). \citet{vanrooyan2015arxix} generalized the work of \citet{natarajan2013} to multiclass, but again assumed that the mixing proportions are known.
-Recent work has proposed various algorithms for the binary setting where the label noise rates are unknown \citep{scott2015,vanrooyen2015, aditya2015}, but these algorithms have not been generalized to the multiclass case. \citet{menon2016} consider the binary setting with instance-dependent corruption, but they assume that the class probability functions take the form of a single-index model, whereas we make no parametric assumptions on the $P_i$s.
+More recently, \citet{natarajan2013} considered the binary label noise case where the label noise rates are known (in our case, the label noise rates are unknown). \citet{vanrooyan2015arxix} generalized the work of \citet{natarajan2013} to the multiclass case, but again assumed that the mixing proportions are known.
+Recent work has proposed various algorithms for the binary setting where the label noise rates are unknown \citep{scott2015,vanrooyen2015, aditya2015}, but these algorithms have not been generalized to the multiclass case. \citet{menon2016} consider the binary setting with instance-dependent corruption, but they assume that the class probability functions take the form of a single-index model, whereas we make no parametric assumptions on the $P_i$s. \citet{ghosh2017} consider multiclass label noise, but they make two restrictive assumptions: \emph{(i)} in the infinite sample setting, they assume that there exists some function belonging to the chosen hypothesis class that attains $0$ risk and \emph{(ii)} in the finite sample setting, they assume that the label noise is symmetric, i.e., there exists a constant $c \in (0,1)$ such that $\pi_{i,j} = \frac{c}{L-1}$ for all $i \neq j$. \citet{patrini2017} also study the multiclass setting, but they assume that if their neural network has access to sufficiently many samples, it can perfectly model $\Pr(\tilde{Y} = k \, | \, \bx)$ where $\bx$ is a given feature vector and $\tilde{Y}$ is a corrupted label.
 Unlike most previous work that aims to learn a classifier, our focus is on estimating the base distributions.
 Given these estimates, one could then design a classifier to optimize some performance measure.
 See, for example, Section 4.3 of our initial work on this subject \citep{blanchard2014}.

 Another approach for modeling random label noise, in addition to the mutual contamination model, is the label flipping model.
 Indeed, several of the above-cited papers adopt this setting.
 In this model, the label $Y$ of a data point is flipped independently of its features $X$ and